 Can we develop mechanism-defined biomarkers for inflammatory diseases?

 There is a great need for noninvasive, objective and statistically well-powered biomarkers that can measure drug responses in patients.
 This is particularly true for clinical trials in pediatric and rare diseases where patients are particularly sensitive and clinical trial sizes are small.
-To address this need, we have identified pharmacodynamic micoRNA and protein biomarkers that reflect anti-inflammatory efficacy, as well as safety biomarkers that can detect steroid side effects.
+To address this need, we have identified pharmacodynamic microRNA and protein biomarkers that reflect anti-inflammatory efficacy, as well as safety biomarkers that can detect steroid side effects.
 Moving forward, we will further develop these mechanism-defined markers with the goals of using them to improve clinical management and using them as surrogate endpoints to improve clinical trials for new drugs.